SofaDefrost/SPM/README.md

    pip install GitPython
    pip install mu-repo
 ```
-You also need to have configured your gitlab/github account to authenticate with ssh key.
+Before using spm you also need to have configured your gitlab/github account to allow authentication with ssh key.
+When this is done you can then start using SPM.

 ### Usage
-To get a list of the available plugins you can try:
+It is possible to get a list of the available plugins with the *list* command:
 ```console
 dmarchal@dmarchal-Precision-7520:~/projects/DEFROST/dev/spm/test$ ../src/spm.py list
  Defrost: